 Believe it or not, I like shopping.
 Not per se, but because I get to see and watch and learn.
-I was checking out of the local grocery store Saturday with my wife and as I am prone to do, looked at the magazine rack to see the latest headlines.
+I was checking out of the local grocery store awhile back with my wife and as I am prone to do, looked at the magazine rack to see the latest headlines.
 These are the impulse purchase hopefuls, and getting people to “take one” is always interesting.
 This time, however, I was stunned at the level of transparency – and the lack of differentiation – in the covers.
-I took three pictures: Hearst’s Woman’s Day (circulation 3.8M), Meredith’s Everyday with Rachael Ray (circulation 1.7M) and Family Circle (circulation 3.8M), also Meredith’s.
+Here are the three I saw: Hearst’s Woman’s Day (circulation 3.8M), Meredith’s Everyday with Rachael Ray (circulation 1.7M) and Family Circle (circulation 3.8M), also Meredith’s.
 Here are the covers.

-These magazines are on the racks for the impulse purchase; they are supposed to stimulate the shopper to purchase.
+These magazines were on the racks for the impulse purchase; they are supposed to stimulate the shopper to purchase.
 But, was everyone like me?
 Confused by the lack of differentiation?

 The reasons for their choices were interesting, too.
 Most of the people who went with Rachael Ray “loved her” or “liked the human element.”
 People who took Family Circle went because of the masthead; they cited “family” was an important word.
 One said, “It’s the one that looks like a real pumpkin.”